The State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 identifies specific standards relating to:

 - All works must be structurally adequate, installed in accordance with manufacturer’s specifications and comply with the Building Code of Australia (BCA).

-- It is important to check what land-based policies apply to your lot to ensure exempt or complying development is permitted.
+- Check what land-based policies apply to your lot to ensure exempt or complying development is permitted.
 Exempt development cannot be carried out on the following land: